Why participate in research?

 - Obtain your Psyc395 syllabus from your mentor and attach it to the Psyc395 application.

-- If this is your mentor’s first semester mentoring, have him/her complete the Mentor Orientation Form, and attach it to the application and syllabus.
+- If this is your mentor’s first semester mentoring, have him/her review the Information for Mentors page.

 - Turn in the entire packet of materials to Lori Shamblin (235 Davie Hall).